School Meals and Milk

 Children can have a school cooked meal or bring their own packed lunch.
 School meals are cooked at school and served in the halls.
 The menu is varied, with a vegetarian option.
 We send home a menu seasonally but also arrange special meals to celebrate occasion's (e.g. harvest, Christmas, ‘Year 6 Leavers’ Lunch).

 Meals for infant children are provided free.
-Meals for junior children cost £2.30 per day.
-Payment for meals is made online via our School Money system.
+Meals for junior children cost £2.50 per day.
+Payment for meals is made online via Arbor.
 Parents are given a secure log-in in order to be able to do this.
 If a child is absent, any payments made are carried forward to their return.
 Children who bring a packed lunch should bring this in a box clearly marked with their name.
 Drinks should be in a non-breakable container - no glass bottles or cans please and no fizzy drinks.
 If you send fruit, we ask that wherever possible you peel and prepare it for the younger children.
 To encourage healthy eating, no sweets or chocolate bars are allowed.
-In the summer months, the children at Meadow Site are able to eat their sandwiches on the picnic benches outside.
+In the summer months, the children are able to eat their sandwiches on the picnic benches outside.

 As we have children with allergies, Watermore is a nut free school - please do not send in any food that contains nuts of any kind, including peanut butter.

 School dinners cost £2.50 per day, £12.50 per week